Can softened water help eczema?

-Researchers from the University of Sheffield and King’s College London have discovered that exposing the skin too hard water damages the skin barrier – which is our defence against outside threats such as bacteria or sunburn – and increases the sensitivity of the skin to potential irritants found in everyday wash products such as soap or washing powder.
+Researchers from the University of Sheffield and King’s College Hospital, London have discovered that exposing the skin to hard water damages the skin barrier – which is our defence against outside threats such as bacteria or sunburn – and increases the sensitivity of the skin to potential irritants found in everyday wash products such as soap or washing powder.

 Hard water contains high levels of calcium and magnesium ions that bind to surfactants such as sodium lauryl sulfate (SLS) and sodium lauryl ether sulfate (SLES) – which act as detergents or wetting agents – making them insoluble, so they precipitate onto the skin.

 Skin pH is normally acidic but hard water has high alkalinity which means it can raise the skin surface pH.
 A shift towards alkaline pH disturbs the skin’s natural function as a physical barrier and leaves it prone to colonization by potentially pathogenic bacteria which can cause infection.

 Lead author of the study, Dr Simon Danby from the University of Sheffield’s Department of Infection, Immunity and Cardiovascular Disease, said: “By damaging the skin barrier, washing with hard water may contribute to the development of eczema – a chronic skin condition characterised by an intensely itchy red rash.

 “Patients with eczema are much more sensitive to the effects of hard water than people with healthy skin.
 This increase in sensitivity is associated with a genetic predisposition to a skin barrier defect brought about by mutations in the gene encoding filaggrin.
 Filaggrin is a structural protein important for the formation of our skin’s barrier to the outside environment.
 Up to half of all people with eczema carry a filaggrin gene.”